Sandwiched between the Alps and the Africa plate, Italy has always been a hotspot for seismic activity.

 Take a look at this simple map, which shows the earthquake zones in Italy.

 The legend indicates that the strongest quakes, the Category I tremors, are common in a few pockets in Sicily, Basilicata, Puglia, Campania, Lazio, Abruzzo, and Friuli-Venezia Giulia.

 The lower-grade Category III quakes show up mostly in southern Italy, in Puglia and Campania.

 But the large portion of the country lies in a Category II quake zone.

 As you can see, almost the entire Italian peninsula is an earthquake zone.

-Besides natural plate movements, Daily Kos also seems to point to fracking as a possible cause of the latest seismic phenomenon.
+Besides natural plate movements, fracking is also a possible cause of the latest seismic phenomenon in regions like Emilia Romagna.
 Fracking, or hydraulic fracturing, “is a [mining] technique used to release petroleum, natural gas, or other substances for extraction.”
 Daily Kos links to a number of articles about the latest drilling/fracking/gas exploration projects in the Po River Valley.
-The Po Valley encompasses a large swath of northern Italy, as you’ll see in the map below:

 Seismic activity in Italy is very common.
 Since writing this post, in response to the 2012 Emilia earthquakes, there have been several other earthquakes to hit the Italian peninsula.
 In fact, I wrote about — and felt — the August 24, 2016, earthquake that destroyed the central Italian town of Amatrice.
 Also since the original publication of this post, I have found a more detailed map of the earthquakes that have hit Italy over the last century.

 Earthquakes in Italy on a Map